innotrade/enapso-graphdb-admin/README.md

 Get the latest version of GraphDB for free at https://www.ontotext.com/free-graphdb-download-copy/.

 **This project is actively developed and maintained.**
-To discuss questions and suggestions with the Enapso and GraphDB community, we'll be happy to meet you in our forum at https://www.innotrade.com/forum/.
+To discuss questions and suggestions with the enapso and GraphDB community, we'll be happy to meet you in our forum at https://www.innotrade.com/forum/.

 # Installation